-If you meet the university entry criteria, you will then be invited to complete the internal school selection form.
+If you meet the university entry criteria, you will then be invited to complete the internal school application.

-1. Internal School Selection form
+1. Internal School Application

-Please complete the selection form and include your most current personal details along with any other required documentation.
+Please complete the application form and include your most current personal details along with any other required documentation.